covid-at-home/covid-at-home/help.md

 #### Content help

 Blessed be if you are a doctor, a nurse, or a health official.
 Please read through the site and tell us if you have any remarks.
-But this goes for anyone else as well.
-Please
+But this goes for anyone else that has things to add as well.
+Please either [file an issue](https://github.com/covid-at-home/covid-at-home.github.io/issues/new), [mail us](mailto:team@covid-at-home.info) or join the [team video-conference](https://meet.jit.si/OngoingTeamMeetingForCovidAtHome).

 #### Proofread

 We guarantee there will be plenty of typos, failed sentences and worse.
-Please [file an issue](https://github.com/covid-at-home/covid-at-home.github.io/issues/new) and we'll fix it.
+Please briefly [file an issue](https://github.com/covid-at-home/covid-at-home.github.io/issues/new) and we'll fix it.